 Drunk drivers are a real problem during the holidays.
 This is evidenced by the increase in drunk driving fatalities that happen every year around this time.
 In fact, the U.S. Department of Transportation reports that annually, about 300 Americans lose their lives in drunk driving accidents during the week between Christmas and New Year’s Eve.

 If you decide to attend a party where you know alcohol is being served, volunteer to be the designated driver.
 This will give you good reason to say no to alcohol if it is offered to you, and it will keep you accountable for your sobriety.

 Relapse prevention is the key to staying sober for the holidays.
 Having a plan in place will set you up to enjoy a sober December.
 When you create your relapse prevention plan, be sure to identify your triggers.
 Tell your friends and family that you need their support right now.
 Have sober buddies you can call if you are feeling tempted.
 And, perhaps most importantly, identify ways that you can keep your stress level down.

 Although it might seem strange to stay sober during the holidays, you might be surprised when it’s all over if you stick to your recovery plan.

 Most people report that they truly enjoy their first December in sobriety.
-They get to be fully present in the moment without being under the influence of drugs or alcohol.
+They get to be fully present at the moment without being under the influence of drugs or alcohol.
 They have more money to spend on loved ones.
 They don’t rip through the holidays in a blackout.
 They get to treasure the precious time they spend with family.
 They remember everything that happened.
 They get to experience the joy of the season.

 We encourage you to stay sober during the holidays.
 You can do it!
-And, we promise – you won’t regret it.
+And we promise – you won’t regret it.
 From the AToN family to yours, we wish you a happy, safe, and sober holiday season.